Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Applications

 \subsection{Synthetic data example}

 To assess the feasibility and robustness of the proposed amplitude versus offset inversion method, synthetic examples are generated using well-log curves (P- and S-wave velocities and density) from the dataset provided by \citep{grana2021seismic} as model parameters.
-Synthetic seismic traces up to the maximum incident angle 45$\degree$, with an interval of 15$\degree$ (that is, near = 15$\degree$, mid = 30$\degree$, and far = 45$\degree$) are generated by convolving a 45Hz Ricker wavelet with the P-wave reflectivity calculated using the exact Zoeppritz equation.
-Random noise is added to achieve a signal-to-noise ratio (S/N) of 15.
+Example~1 is a deterministic recovery test: each uses a single smoothed initial model and noise-free and noisy data generated once at a fixed signal-to-noise ratio, thereby assessing data fit and convergence rather than ensemble variability.
+Synthetic seismic traces up to the maximum incident angle 60$\degree$, with an interval of 5$\degree$, are generated by convolving a 45Hz Ricker wavelet with the P-wave reflectivity calculated using the exact Zoeppritz equation.
+Zero-mean Gaussian noise was added to the synthetic seismic data.
+The noise level was controlled through a prescribed signal-to-noise ratio (SNR), with the noise variance scaled relative to the variance of the noise-free data.
 To construct the initial model, the true model was smoothed to reduce high-frequency variations.
-Figure \ref{fig:2} shows the inversion results for the elastic properties; red curves indicate the inverted models, the curves in black represent the true models, and the blue dash-dot lines are the initial models.
-The inverted elastic properties are, in general, in good agreement with the true models.
-Figure \ref{fig:3} illustrates that the observed seismic data closely match the inverted seismic traces, confirming that the inversion method successfully reproduces the seismic response.
-The seismic data generated from the initial models is also shown in Figure \ref{fig:3} for comparison.
-The inversion results for elastic properties in the first example are obtained directly from the seismic data.
+Figure \ref{fig:2}a and \ref{fig:2}b show the inversion results for the elastic properties for the noise-free (SNR = $\infty$) and noisy (SNR = 10) cases, respectively; red curves indicate the inverted models, the curves in black represent the true models, and the blue dash-dot lines are the initial models.
+The inverted elastic properties in both panels (a) and (b) generally agree well with the true models.
+Example~1 inverts $(v_p,v_s,\rho)$ directly under the framework of Section~\nameref{sec:constraints_reg}.

+Table~\ref{tab:1} summarizes performance metrics such as mean absolute error (MAE), mean squared error (MSE), coefficient of determination ($R^2$), and correlation coefficient (r) for noise-free (SNR $=\infty$) and noisy (SNR $=10$) data.
+In the noise-free case, the proposed inversion framework recovers the elastic parameters with relatively low errors and strong correlations with the reference models, with density exhibiting the highest accuracy.
+The introduction of noise degrades the inversion performance; however, the predicted models remain reasonably correlated with the true elastic properties.

+The convergence behavior of the inversion method is assessed by plotting $J_{\mathrm{tot}}$ as a function of iteration number (Figures~\ref{fig:3}a and \ref{fig:3}b), on a logarithmic scale, i.e., $\log_{10}(J_{\mathrm{tot}})$.
+The objective function decreases by approximately five orders of magnitude in the noise-free case.
+However, the reduction is less pronounced in the noisy case, resulting in a higher converged objective-function value than in the noise-free case.
+This indicates that the inversion method effectively minimizes the data mismatch and progressively improves the agreement between the observed and predicted seismic data.